 Category: Psychology

 “How easy to become learned, how difficult to become truly human.”
-Ostad Elahi, thinker, judge, and remarkable musician of the 20th century, having spent his lifetime studying the essence and core principles of religions and the universal sayings of the wise and the sages, he conveys the quintessence of all religions : The religions differ only in their secondary aspects; otherwise, their fundamental objective and principles are the same.
-What is so particular about his thought is that he did not contend with the theoretical perspective of matters which he studied so meticulously.
-Instead, he experimented the …
+Ostad Elahi, thinker, judge, and remarkable musician of the 20th century, having spent his lifetime studying the essence and core principles of religions and the universal sayings of the sages, he conveys the quintessence of all religions : The religions differ only in their secondary aspects; otherwise, their fundamental objective and principles are the same.
+What is unique about his thought is that he did not contend with the theoretical perspective of matters which he studied so meticulously.
+Instead, he experimented the veracity of these principles in …

-“It is human misery and not pleasure which contains the secret of the divine wisdom.
+“It is human affliction and not pleasure which contains the secret of the divine wisdom.
 In general, we must not wish for the disappearance of any of our troubles, but grace to transform them.
-For men of courage, sufferings are often a test of endurance and of strength of soul. ” The French philosopher and social activist Simone Weil (1909-1943) described by many as a saint like personality and a genius endowed with intellectual powers, stands out to be a solid example of a life truly lived.
-She earned the highest degree in Philosophy and Logic from École Normale Supérieure …
+For men of courage, sufferings are often a test of endurance and of strength of soul. ” The French philosopher and social activist Simone Weil (1909-1943) who lived in the midst of the world wars in Europe was described by many as a saint-like personality.
+Learned in ancient Greek, Latin and Sanskrit, she studied the sacred texts of the major religions and encountered mystical love during …

 Laughter is the closest distance between two people. –Victor Hugo “The sound of laughter is universal” state linguists and psychologists.
 Humans are born with the instinct of laughter.
-Having asked the question “what makes people laugh?”, the philosophers of ancient Greece said that one laughs at his own past self, as well as at the sense of superiority they felt over others in the face of adversities and unexpected situations.
-2500 years after Plato, Nietzsche argued that laughter is simply a reaction to the existential loneliness and sense of death people feel.
-When triggered by joy and humor, Freud …
+It’s part of the social contract.
+When one laughs, the other gets the urge to laugh too.
+Having asked the question “what makes people laugh ? ”, the philosophers of ancient Greece said that one laughs at his own past self, as well as at the sense of superiority they felt over others in the face of adversities and in unexpected situations.
+Nietzsche argued that laughter is simply a reaction to …

 We are witnessing a real revolution in thought, in the hierarchy of moral values, in ethos ! …